Trump signs defense bill named for John McCain

 The measure also addresses child-on-child sexual assault at U.S. military bases worldwide.

-Fox News’ Tamara Gitt and The Associated Press contributed to this report.
+Fox News’ Alex Pappas, Tamara Gitt and The Associated Press contributed to this report.